 Get the Facts About Air Travel With Service Animals

-Passengers traveling on U.S. carriers with service animals are protected under the Air Carrier Access Act and 14 CFR Part 382.
+Passengers traveling on US carriers with service animals are protected under the Air Carrier Access Act, also known as Title 14 CFR Part 382.
 Under these laws, airline personnel cannot require you to transport your service animal in the cargo hold unless it is too large to sit at your feet under the seat in front of you during the flight.
 Airline employees may ask you about your service animal and may require you to show documentation provided by a licensed medical professional if you are traveling with an emotional support animal or psychiatric service animal.
 Large service animals may need to travel in the cargo hold, unless you are able and willing to buy a second ticket to accommodate your animal companion.
-In addition, U.S. law does not require airlines to transport snakes, ferrets, rodents or spiders, even if they are considered service animals, because they can carry disease.
+In addition, US law does not require airlines to transport snakes, ferrets, rodents or spiders, even if they are considered service animals, because they can carry diseases.

 Prepare for Airport Security

-As you pack your bags and get ready to head toward the airport, take a few extra minutes to make sure you're ready to go through airport security with your service animal.
+As you pack your bags and get ready to head toward the airport, take a few extra minutes to make sure you are ready to go through airport security with your service animal.
 If you travel frequently, consider signing up for TSA PreCheck.

-Keep your e-ticket printout, identification, passport and service animal documentation in an easy-to-reach spot.
-You'll need to produce these items at least twice during a typical security screening.
+Keep your printed or electronic ticket, identification, passport and service animal documentation in an easy-to-reach spot.
+You will need to produce these items at least twice during a typical security screening.

 As you board, guide your service animal to your seat or ask a flight attendant to direct you.
 You may be asked to move if your assigned seat is in an exit row or if you are seated near a passenger with animal allergies.
 The flight attendants should make every effort to accommodate both you and any allergic passengers.
 Remember to ask to speak to the CRO if major problems arise.